castleproject/Windsor/docs/aspnetwebapi-facility.md

 This is basically a WebApi that is co-hosted with an MVC project or served up in isolation using IIS.
 The activator is the most reliable way of resolving/releasing from Windsor using the latest NuGet's and tooling.

-Scoped lifestyles are possible using the `WithLifestyleScopedPerWebRequest` method which is described in more detail below.
+Scoped lifestyles are possible using the `WithLifestyleScopedPerWebRequest` method which is described in more detail [here](asp-lifestyles.md).

 ### Self Hosted